devbioinfoguy/wrangling-genomics/lessons/00-readQC.md

     for infile in *.fastq
     >do
     >outfile=$infile\_trim.fastq
-    >java -jar $TRIMMOMATIC/trimmomatic-0.30.jar SE $infile $outfile SLIDINGWINDOW:4:20 MINLEN:20
+    >java -jar $TRIMMOMATIC/trimmomatic-0.30.jar SE -phred33 $infile $outfile SLIDINGWINDOW:4:20 MINLEN:20
     >done

 Do you remember how the first specifies a variable that is assigned the value of each item in the list in turn?
 We can call it whatever we like.
 This time it is called infile.
 Note that the third line of this for loop is creating a second variable called outfile.
 We assign it the value of $infile with '_trim.fastq' appended to it.
 The '\' escape character is used so the shell knows that whatever follows \ is not part of the variable name $infile.
 There are no spaces before or after the '='.

+Try putting this "for loop" in a shell script and running it.
+Running the command via a script means that you will have a more permanent record of how you ran your analysis (include the modules you load in the script too!), rather than relying on the temporary nature of stored history.